 Foundation funding enabled the purchase of Beit T’Shuvah’s original site.
 Beit T’Shuvah helps those recovering from addiction through a combination of psychotherapy, the 12 steps of the Alcoholics Anonymous Program, spiritual activities rooted in the study of Torah, creative arts expression, vocational counseling, social/recreational activities, and other forms of therapy.

 Marvin I. Schotland joins The Foundation as President & CEO.

-Over the next twenty-five years, under Mr. Schotland’s stewardship, The Foundation’s assets grew from $90 million to over $1 billion, and The Foundation and its 1200+ donors and families distributed over $1 billion in grants to thousands of nonprofits.
+Over the next thirty-two years, under Mr. Schotland’s stewardship, The Foundation’s assets grew from $90 million to over $1.4 billion.

 The Foundation was among 30 institutions which provided pooled funds to support the Los Angeles Urban Funders (LAUF) as a direct result of the 1992 Los Angeles civil unrest.